GuzlejM/devmons/README.md

 - Access standardized data from multiple exchanges
 - Build custom tools and integrations with the API
 - Utilize Docker-based architecture for easy deployment and scaling

+## 🔄 Data Updates

+The application fetches and updates data from CoinGecko API in multiple ways:

+1. **Automatic Background Updates**:
+   - Data is automatically refreshed every 4 hours
+   - Updates include coins, exchanges, and prices
+   - Updates run as background tasks to avoid blocking user requests

+2. **Initial Data Loading**:
+   - When the application first starts, it loads top cryptocurrencies and exchanges
+   - An initial background update is also scheduled on startup

+3. **On-Demand Updates**:
+   - Data can be manually refreshed via API endpoints:
+     - `GET /update` - Trigger a full data update
+     - `GET /update/status` - Check last update timestamps

+4. **Cache Management**:
+   - API responses are cached to improve performance:
+     - Coin listings: cached for 24 hours
+     - Exchange listings: cached for 24 hours
+     - Price data: cached for 5 minutes

+All updates happen asynchronously in the background using FastAPI's background tasks system, ensuring the application remains responsive at all times.

 ## 🔍 Project Structure